Leader-board/OA-and-Interviews/Online Assessments.md

     </details>

-  - Q4 is a purely algorithmic LeetCode Medium problem – here you will need to focus on getting the time complexity optimal.
+  - Q4 is a purely algorithmic LeetCode Medium problem – here you will need to focus on making sure that the time complexity is optimal.
 From experience Q4 normally involves a clever application of hashmaps and it is expected that you know how to work with it properly inside and out.
 While greedy problems are technically possible, DP (dynamic programming)